egonelbre/gofbp/README.md

 *As of 2 Oct., 2021, all test cases working*

+However, you have to rename `detection_test.go` so that it doesn't get picked up instead of `gofbp_test.go` .
+If someone could tell me how to manage these test cases, it would appreciated.

+By the way, the comment in `gofbp_test.go` (last test case) stating that ""Deadlock detection does not work at the moment." is not strictly true - Go detects the deadlock fine - it's just that it fails the whole test suite!
+I hope to improve the diagnostics here as well!

 Features include:

 - delayed start of goroutines (FBP processes), unless `MustRun` attribute is specified or the process has no non-IIP inputs (same as JavaFBP delayed start feature)